 groups across the globe.
 It's a grassroots and entirely nonprofit

 movement of people who are giving (and getting) stuff for free in

 to all who want to "recycle" that special something rather than throw

 it away.
 Whether it's a chair, a fax machine, piano or an old door,

 to post it... or to look for it!
 Nonprofit

 groups are also welcome to participate.
 Everything posted must be

-are three Freecycle groups within the District.
-The Deerfield
+are two Freecycle groups within the District.
+The Orange

 group serves Orange, Erving, Wendell, and Warwick.
 The Greenfield group serves the general Franklin County area.

 - You can list items you're willing to give away for free on craigslist Western Mass free stuff.